KCL-Health-NLP/nlp-half-day-workshop/README.md

 **Demonstration**

 We will demonstrate the idea of using a word's context to create a vector representation of that word by using a linguistic search engine, [WebCorp](https://www.webcorp.org.uk/).
 WebCorp allows us to find and list all contexts on the web in which a word appears, and to count the number of times other words appear next to it.
-We call these the the word's collocates).
+We call these the the word's collocates.
 - [Demonstration: WebCorp](https://www.webcorp.org.uk/)

 **Practical**